Tag Archives: James Read

 Grade: B+

-Despite portraying more serious roles both before and after this film, Reese Witherspoon is largely responsible for the success and is closely associated with this role.
+Despite portraying more serious roles before and after this film, Reese Witherspoon is largely responsible for the film’s success and is closely associated with it.

-Quite simply, all the elements manage to align with perfection in this film.
+Quite simply, all the elements align perfectly in this film.

 However, she does carry a 4.0 grade point average in fashion.